rlalleme/scripts/README.md

 ---------------

  - [mean_core_temp](/mean_core_temp): Computes the mean temperature of all your CPU cores, and displays it in the form `XX.X°C`.
+ - [move-to-next-monitor](https://github.com/rlalleme/scripts/wiki/move-to-next-monitor): Move an X11-compatible window from a screen to another in a multi-display config.
  - [pdftobooklet](/pdftobooklet): Transforms pdf files into pdf booklet, you then can print the pdf into a booklet by using two-sided, short-edge flipping print option.
  - [template](https://github.com/rlalleme/scripts/wiki/template): Creates a file from a template located in `~/Templates`